Children's Podiatric Assessments

 Many foot and ankle problems start from a young age.
 Early intervention treatments can help eliminate problems in later life, such as flat feet, back pain and bunions.

 This is a very common condition seen in kids.
 The foot turns inwards and causes muscular aches and fatigue, growing pains and pelvic muscular compensation problems.

-This is the exact opposite of intoed or pigeon toed conditions.
-It is referred to when walking with the foot pointing outwards most likely due to an external or outward rotation of the tibia causing the foot to point outwards.
+This is referred to when walking with the foot pointing outwards most likely due to an external or outward rotation of the tibia causing the foot to point outwards.

 Some common complaints include lateral ankle sprain, Achilles tendonitis, anterior knee pain, joint strains, ligament weakness, shin splints and muscle tears.

 Knee problems can become extremely painful when left untreated.
 Most knee pain can be attributed to foot and ankle issues, so tackling these complaints can bring relief to the patient.

 When the plantar structure of the foot is overstretched, tearing and inflammation can occur.
 This condition is known as Heel Spur Syndrome or Plantar fasciitis.

 Ingrown toenails occur when a nail breaches the surrounding skin.
 Often an infection follows, causing pain and discomfort over an extended period of time.